rayct/zet/docs/1094/README.md

-# Reflective traits of selfishness and gluttony:
+# Reflective traits of the selfishness and gluttony:

 * "Greed is a bottomless pit which exhausts the person in an endless effort to satisfy the need without ever reaching satisfaction."\
 ― Erich Fromm